ml6754/Findish-Server/README.md

 ## Findish API

-Findish API is a **Node.js-powered backend** for the **Findish** app — a smart recipe generator that helps users make the most of ingredients they already have and reduce food waste.
+Findish API is a fully functional **Node.js-powered backend** for the app concept **Findish** app — a smart recipe generator that helps users make the most of ingredients they already have and reduce food waste.

 ---